2013 Chevrolet Avalanche Interior

 - "Also, there's more hard plastic than we'd like, especially given our LTZ tester's $53,815 price tag.
 Still, it's not unattractive, and if you're insistent on upgraded materials, you can always pop for the aforementioned Escalade EXT." -- Motor Trend (2012)

 - "Avalanche's cabin is trimmed mostly with hard plastic, but many surfaces are textured, lending an upscale appearance." -- Consumer Guide (2012)

-The base Avalanche seats five and comes with cloth upholstery, power-adjustable pedals and a pair of front bucket seats.
+The base Avalanche seats five and comes with cloth upholstery, power-adjustable pedals and front bucket seats.
 An optional 40/20/40 split-bench seat allows seating for six.
 The LT trim comes with leather upholstery and heated front seats, while LTZ models get leather upholstery and power-adjustable front seats that are heated and cooled.
 Reviewers generally find the Avalanche’s seats comfortable and supportive, though one test driver says that rearward visibility isn’t the best from the driver’s seat.